Alpha Kappa Delta Phi

-alpha Kappa Delta Phi (αΚΔΦ), also known as aKDPhi, Kappa Delta Phi, KDPhi, is an international Asian-interest sorority founded at the University of California, Berkeley. alpha Kappa Delta Phi has established 67 chapters and colonies at numerous universities across the United States and in Canada.
+alpha Kappa Delta Phi (αΚΔΦ), also known as aKDPhi, Kappa Delta Phi, KDPhi, is an international Asian-interest sorority founded at the University of California, Berkeley. alpha Kappa Delta Phi has established 69 chapters at numerous universities across the United States and in Canada.
 It is part of the National APIDA Panhellenic Association (NAPA), which it helped charter in 2006.

 History

 alpha Kappa Delta Phi was established at the University of California, Berkeley in the Fall of 1989 and recognized by the College Panhellenic Association on February 7, 1990.
 There were fourteen founding sisters, including Betty Chu, Karin Co, Susan Kim, Nancy Lee, Sherri Leung, Annie Loo, Belinda Ma, Anita Ng, Serene Ngin, Fannie Pon, Josie Sun, Daisy Wu, Jill Yoshimura, and Reina Yuan.

 The founders dedicated themselves "to establishing a sorority which would offer Asian American women the opportunity to participate in the Greek system while also establishing an organization which would last as a strong tradition."

-During the fall of 2002, the National Alumnae Board was established under the guidance of Sophia Yen to oversee the expansion and growth of the sorority’s alumnae.
+During the fall of 2002, the National Alumnae Board was established under the guidance of Sophia Yen to oversee the expansion and growth of the sorority's alumnae.
 The 2002–2003 National Alumnae Board wanted to create a working organization that would provide programs and services to all alumnae, resulting in the National Alumnae Association.
-The National Alumnae Board’s initial activity focused on creating a mentoring program, followed by a scholarship program that would award financial aid to sisters looking to further their education.
+The National Alumnae Board's initial activity focused on creating a mentoring program, followed by a scholarship program that would award financial aid to sisters looking to further their education.